leonlinsx/minimal-mistakes/_posts/2020-06-10-machine-learning-post.md

 1. I'll use machine learning (ML), deep learning(DL), or artifical intelligence (AI) interchangeably throughout the post, but technically they're different things, [some being a subset of the other.](https://towardsdatascience.com/clearing-the-confusion-ai-vs-machine-learning-vs-deep-learning-differences-fce69b21d5eb "ML") For the sake of the post it doesn't really matter though.
 2. Well, some are probably complete cons
+3. I'm not a scientist, correct me if I'm wrong here.
+4. I've shown all the inputs into one neuron as one colour and size for ease of understanding, especially when translating it to the neural network math.
+You could think of the groupings in other ways though, such as all the outputs from one neuron as one colour.

 <div class="iframe-container-4x3">
   <p align="center"><iframe src="https://avoidboringpeople.substack.com/embed" frameborder="0" scrolling="no"> </iframe></p>